 The secret beaches of the West Country where you can escape the crowds

-If you're heading to the West Country this summer, here's our pick of the beaches where you can enjoy this wonderful area without the crowds.
+If you're heading to the West Country this summer, here's our pick of the best beaches where you can enjoy this wonderful part of Britain without getting crowded out.

 Mother Ivey's Bay, north Cornwall